 Digital Services Act

-The Digital Services Act (DSA) and the Digital Markets Act (DMA) are the European Commission’s legislative proposals to tackle the complex challenges facing the EU Digital Single Market.
+The and the Digital Markets Act (DMA) are the European Commission’s legislative proposals to tackle the complex challenges facing the EU Digital Single Market.
 These challenges are economic, social, and political in nature and adequately solving them is key to guaranteeing the future of EU democracies and respect for the EU’s fundamental values.

 The DMA focuses on gatekeepers’ behaviours and their impact on market dynamics, while the DSA seeks to consolidate various separate pieces of EU legislation and self-regulatory practices that address online illegal or ‘harmful’ content and to harmonise the rules applicable to the provision of digital services across the EU.